-To be successful in eCommerce, all you need is an online store with decent UX design and a consistent paid media strategy, right?
+To be successful in ecommerce, all you need is an online store with decent UX design and a consistent paid media strategy, right?
 Not quite.

-As eCommerce takes center stage in the 21st Century retail market, consumer expectations are just as high for small and large eCommerce brands as they are for the big-name brick-and-mortar storefronts.
+As ecommerce takes center stage in the 21st Century retail market, consumer expectations are just as high for small and large ecommerce brands as they are for the big-name brick-and-mortar storefronts.
 Particularly in the DTC sector, many experts would say that consumer demand for brand authenticity is higher than in any other retail environment in history.

-The fastest growing eCommerce brands understand that consumers are looking for a user-friendly online shopping experience that connects them to the brand and product.
+The fastest-growing ecommerce brands understand that consumers are looking for a user-friendly online shopping experience that connects them to the brand and product.
 Consumers want more.

 Consumers want to connect with the brands that they love.
-This reality places the obligation on eCommerce brands to be something more than an online store.
+This reality places the obligation on Ecommerce brands to be something more than an online store.

 “Consumers have high expectations of brands and expect them to rise to the [authenticity] challenge: almost 8 in 10 (78%) think it is possible for a brand to support a good cause and make money at the same time.”– Marketing Charts

 And by “good cause,” consumers don’t always expect brands to embrace a nonprofit or advocate for moral ideals.
 Often, brand authenticity simply means having a vision that is bigger than the physical products and services that the brand offers.
-Authenticity means aligning values with marketing and product development decisions and then sharing that vision with one’s target audience.
+Authenticity means aligning values with marketing and product development decisions and sharing that vision with one’s target audience.

 “Indeed, consumers themselves are willing to rethink their spending habits for a good cause, with 59% of respondents agreeing that they would spend more on products from brands that act responsibly.
 It’s been found that consumers are loyal to purpose-driven companies, with 89% considering corporate social responsibility a key measure of purpose.”– Marketing Charts

-A prime example of this is tentree, an DTC apparel brand with a company mission to plant one billion trees by 2030.
+A prime example of this is tentree, a DTC apparel brand with a company mission to plant one billion trees by 2030.
 They plant a tree for every sale and promote eco-friendly apparel products.